pedrol3001/addon-n8n/README.md

 [![Support Frenck on Patreon][patreon-shield]][patreon]

-Example add-on by Community Home Assistant add-ons.
+N8N add-on by Community Home Assistant add-ons.

 ## About

-This is an example add-on for Home Assistant.
+This is an N8N add-on for Home Assistant.
 When started, it displays a random quote every 5 seconds.

 It shows off several features and structures like: